HumanSignal/label-studio/docs/source/tags/hypertext.md

 meta_description: Label Studio Hypertext Tags customize Label Studio for hypertext markup (HTML) for machine learning and data science projects.
 ---

-The HyperText tag displays hypertext markup for labeling.
+The `HyperText` tag displays hypertext markup for labeling.
 Use for labeling HTML-encoded text and webpages for NER and NLP projects.

-Use with the following data types: HTML
+Use with the following data types: HTML.

 ### Parameters